Technical Tips & Tricks

 We’ve discovered that it may not be that straightforward to cut and paste from Word into Moodle.
 Some issues include:

-- Formatting either doesn’t copy over correctly or “hidden” formatting copies over but cannot be edited
+- Formatting that either doesn’t copy over correctly or “hidden” copies over but cannot be edited

 As such, if you decide to cut/copy a selection and paste into Moodle, we recommend to: